lem-project/lem-project.github.io/content/en/usage/common_lisp.md

 ### Apropos

 `apropos` is a built-in Common Lisp function that you can use at the REPL.
-Lem provides the command `M-x apropos-command` that shows the result in a floating window.
+Lem provides the command `Alt-x apropos-command` that shows the result in a floating window.

 `apropos` searches for symbols (functions, methods, variables…) whose name contain your search term.
 For example, at the REPL: